 Bearing life can be prolonged if power to the probe is switched off between strikes.
 Experience indicates that adequately lubricated and purged bearings will not show excessive wear after one year running time.
 Replacement can be made easily; spare bearings and mounting parts are furnished.
-See the section on page 14 entitled "Bearing Replacement".
+See the section entitled "Bearing Replacement".